-We’ve been asked to produce an up-to-date list of scientific papers that support the need to subject gene-edited plants to stringent safety assessments – at least as stringent as those already applied to older-style transgenic GM crops.
+We’ve been asked to produce an up-to-date list of scientific papers that support the need to subject gene-edited plants and farm animals to stringent safety assessments – in the case of plants, at least as stringent as those already applied to older-style transgenic GM crops.
 That list – which is not comprehensive but gives an idea of the current state of knowledge – is below.
 For each paper, we’ve given an explanation of the findings and their implications.

 All these papers inform our understanding of unintended and potentially risky effects of gene editing.
 On this topic, there are currently far more papers being published in the medical research field in experiments using human and animal cells, compared with papers investigating such effects in plants.

 However, the problems found thus far with human and animal cell gene editing will also affect plant gene editing.
 To what extent is unknown, as not enough research has been done.
 Most plant research instead focuses on product development.

 This important knowledge gap points to the necessity of strict oversight and regulation of gene editing in food crops, as well as farm animals.

 Unintended effects in gene-edited plants carry the risk of changing the plant’s biochemistry and thus producing unexpected toxins or allergens.
 Controlled laboratory animal feeding studies show that these problems have arisen with the first generation of GM crops.

 No animal feeding trials have been carried out with new gene-edited plants, so claims of food safety are based on assumptions and not on experimental evidence.

 Peer-reviewed papers on regulatory and biosafety issues around gene editing